parse-community/docs/_includes/defined-schema/getting-started.md

     create: { "role:Admin": true },
     delete: { "role:Admin": true },
     protectedFields: {
-      // These fields will be protected from all other users
-      // authData, and password are already protected by default "*": ["authData", "emailVerified", "password", "username"],
+      // These fields will be protected from all other users.
+AuthData and password are already protected by default "*": ["authData", "emailVerified", "password", "username"],
     },
   },